deconf/Analytics-Insights/readme.txt

 = v3.5 =

 * small bug fix for multiple TLD domains tracking and domain with subdomains tracking
-* added universal analytics support (you can track visits using analytics.js or using ga.js)
+* added universal google analytics support (you can track visits using analytics.js or using ga.js)

 = v3.4.1 =

-* switch to domain names instead of profile names on select lists
+* switch to domain names instead of google analytics profile names on select lists
 * added is_front_page() check to avoid problems in Woocommerce

 = v3.4 =